jackyzha0/quartz/content/Projects/Obsidian/quartz-comments.md

 Now works with SPA mode!
 Unfortunately, I’m waiting on an update that fires an event I can listen for when the theme changes so that I can also tell it to reload on theme change.
 For now, refresh the page if it looks glitched.

 At present, you can choose to leave an anonymous comment or link it to your GitHub account.
-Alternatively, you can use use email confirmation for notifications when someone replies to your comments!
+Alternatively, you can use email confirmation for notifications when someone replies to your comments!
 ## Todo
 - Style the comment box to align with the styles on the site.